esSarah/BiDoO/README.md

 I'm organizing the project with a [Kanban board on trello](https://trello.com/b/RyxosgRC/filobask-bill-or-document-ocr).

-## Current Activities
+## Current Activities (Success)

 - Creating the MVP as phone app (Flutter) with Google ML - no cleaning of the pictures neccessary, it is just brilliant.<br>
   *Making it myself would have been fun as well, but for something published I'd have to drop it anyway.
 I can't compete with most of the recent solutions*

 # Current Status

+- all is ready for the final presentation

+## Completed Activities

 - Complex Navigation and BloC Management added, Scan Results are shown in List.
-- Next step... creation of a line object with relative placement in the bill and multible Blocks per line.
+- Creation of a line object with relative placement in the bill and multible Blocks per line.

-## Completed Activities
+- Save Products list, Shop and Date info in local SQLite database
+- Enable android export as denormalized CSV
+-
 # Research

 Since we used it so much in the course and it is basically the standard for data science prototyping, the first